-In addition to mental stress, continued bingeing and purging also puts great strain the body.
-Unlike the eating disorder anorexia, people with bulimia may not appear to have significant weight loss.
-However, complications due to bulimia are serious and can put your life at risk.
+In addition to mental stress, continuous bingeing and purging puts great strain on the body.
+Unlike anorexia, another type of eating disorder, bulimia doesn’t necessarily have symptoms of significant weight loss.
+But the effects are still very real.

-Chronic self-induced vomiting can cause a variety of symptoms in the digestive tract, beginning at the mouth.
-The high acid content of vomit can damage teeth, causing enamel erosion, tooth sensitivity, and gum disease.
-Puffy cheeks or jaws come from swollen salivary glands.
-Excessive vomiting may cause a sore or swollen throat.
+A sore throat, stomach pain, or both may be the first obvious physical side effects of bulimia.
+As the disorder progresses, chronic self-induced vomiting can cause a variety of symptoms in the digestive tract, beginning at the mouth.
+Over time, the high acid content of vomit can damage teeth and cause enamel erosion, tooth sensitivity, and gum disease.
+Puffy cheeks or jaws may be noticed secondary to swollen salivary glands.

-Putting your finger down your own throat is one way that people with bulimia induce vomiting.
-Doing this over and over can scar the skin on your fingers and hands, due to exposure to acidity.
+Putting a finger down your own throat is one of the most common ways people with bulimia induce vomiting.
+Doing this over and over can cause callouses on the back of your hand (in the knuckle area) because of your knuckles coming in contact with your incisors.
+This phenomenon is known as Russell’s sign.
+The acidity scars the skin on your fingers and hands.

-Another way to rid the body of food is to use diuretics, diet pills, or laxatives.
-Overuse of these products can make it difficult to have a bowel movement without them.
+Another way that some people try to rid the body of excessive calories from food is to use diuretics, diet pills, or laxatives.
+Overuse of these products can make it difficult to have a bowel movement without using them.
 Misdirected use of diuretics may also damage the kidneys.
-Damage to the intestines can cause bloating, diarrhea, or constipation.
-Straining to move your bowels can result in hemorrhoids.
+Over-strained bowel movements can also result in hemorrhoids.

 Pregnant women who continue to engage in bingeing and purging behaviors face additional complications for themselves and their babies.
 These include: